-Course Descriptions
+Course Jescriptions

 Lamar State College-Orange offers both academic and technical coursework.
-Academic courses are indicated as "AC," and "TEC" denotes classes in the technical area.
+Academic courses are indicated as "AC" and "TEC" denotes classes in the technical area.
 Technical courses may or may not transfer to another college or university.
 Academic courses will transfer to another college or university.
 The Texas Common Course Numbering System (TCCNS) is a course numbering system used throughout the state of Texas.
 It is composed of four letters plus four numbers.
 The four letters indicate the subject area.
 The four numbers indicate the course number.
 The first digit is the level (1 = freshman, 2 = sophomore, etc.); the second digit is the number of credit hours to be awarded for this course; and the last two digits represent the course sequence.
-The three numbers to the far right represent the number of credit, lecture and lab hours.
+The three numbers to the far right represent the number of credit, lecture, and lab hours.

-ACCT 2301 - Principles of Accounting I.
+ACCT 2301 - Principles of Accounting I

-This course addresses the concepts and procedures of financial accounting and reporting for sole proprietorship, partnership and corporate forms of organization in both service and merchandising firms.
-It also provides a more in-depth review of accounting for account receivables, short-term investments, inventories, plant assets, liabilities, payroll, stock transactions, dividends and retained earnings.
+This course addresses the concepts and procedures of financial accounting and reporting for sole proprietorship, partnership, and corporate forms of organization in both service and merchandising firms.
+It also provides a more in-depth review of accounting for account receivables, short-term investments, inventories, plant assets, liabilities, payroll, stock transactions, dividends, and retained earnings.
 AC.

-ACCT 2302 - Principles of Accounting II.
-3-3-1
+ACCT 2302 - Principles of Accounting II 3-3-0

-This course is a continuation of Accounting 2301 with an emphasis on managerial accounting, budgeting and accounting for manufacturing organizations.
-It includes the development of cash flow statements, using both the direct and indirect methods, cost behavior and cost-volume-profit analysis, the contribution versus the absorption method of financial accounting, developing a capital and master budget for a manufacturing concern, flexible budgets and standards for control, departmental and activity-based accounting and overhead application and job-costing and process-costing systems.
+This course is a continuation of Accounting 2301 with an emphasis on managerial accounting, budgeting, and accounting for manufacturing organizations.
+It includes the development of cash flow statements, using both the direct and indirect methods, cost behavior and cost-volume-profit analysis, contribution versus the absorption method of financial accounting, developing a capital and master budget for a manufacturing concern, flexible budgets and standards for control, departmental and activity-based accounting, overhead application and job-costing, and process-costing systems.
 Prerequisite: ACCT 2301.
 AC.

-ACNT 1311 - Intro to Computerized Accounting.
-3-2-2
+ACNT 1311 - Intro to Computerized Accounting 3-3-0

-This is a course in computerized accounting systems that includes the hands-on use of the Peachtree Accounting software package and an analysis of manual versus computerized accounting systems.
-The Peachtree Accounting package is the predominant, full-fledged accounting package among businesses using microcomputers in today's market.
-It includes all the features of accounting packages used on larger mini and mainframe computer systems.
+This is a course in computerized accounting systems that includes the hands-on use of accounting software and an analysis of manual versus computerized accounting systems.
+The software used is a full-fledged accounting package used in businesses using microcomputers in today's market.
 Prerequisite: ACNT 2301.
 TEC.

-ACNT 1329 - Payroll and Business Tax Accounting.
-3-3-1
+ACNT 1329 - Payroll and Business Tax Accounting 3-3-0

-This course provides a comprehensive study of both payroll accounting and the applicable payroll laws, tax forms, tax deposit procedures and recordkeeping requirements.
-The students will first gain a thorough knowledge of manual payroll accounting systems, and then they will complete a computerized practice set using
+This course provides a comprehensive study of both payroll accounting and the applicable payroll laws, tax forms, tax deposit procedures, and recordkeeping requirements.
+The students will first gain a thorough knowledge of manual payroll accounting systems, and then complete a computerized practice set.
+Prerequisite: ACCT 2301 or concurrent enrollment.
+TEC.